 There shall be seven Great Officers of State in the Principality of the Mists.
 They shall be the Seneschal, theSeawolf Herald, the Knight Marshal, the Chancellor of the Exchequer, the Minister of Arts and Sciences, theChronicler, and the Constable.
 These Great Officers shall serve within the Principality in the same capacitiesas their superior officers in the Kingdom of the West serve the Crown of the West, except that they shalldirectly obey the Coronet, subject to the ultimate obedience of all subjects to the Crown of the West and totheir responsibilities to their Kingdom and Society superiors.

 The Seneschal, at Spring Investiture, shall present the newly-invested Coronet Sovereign and Consort with atentative calendar of events for the next calendar year for approval.
 The Seneschal shall ensure that theapproved calendar is then submitted to the Kingdom Seneschal (or Keeper of the Kingdom Calendar) so thatthe dates will be entered into the Kingdom calendar.

 Section 2 – Lesser Officers

-The Chatelaine, Minister of the Golden Key, Minister of Lists, Keeper of the Regalia, Principality Archer, Chancellor Minor, Minister of Equestrian Arts, Webminister, and Principality Teamster shall be Lesser Officers of State.
+The Chatelaine, Minister of the Golden Key, Minister of Lists and Deputy Minister of Lists for Rapier, Keeper of the Regalia, Principality Archer, Chancellor Minor, Minister of Equestrian Arts, Webminister, and Principality Teamster shall be Lesser Officers of State.
 They shall serve within the Principality in the same capacities as their superior officers in the Kingdom of the West serve the Crown of the West, except that they shall directly obey the Coronet, subject to the ultimate obedience of all subjects to the Crown of the West and, where appropriate, their Kingdom and Society superiors.